 Use team fields instead of area paths to support teams

-Feature availability: Team fields are only supported for on-premises TFS.
-Also, you can use a Team field or Area Paths to configure Team-scoped tools, but not both.
+Team fields are only supported for on-premises Azure DevOps Server and with the On-premises XML process model.
+You can use a Team field or Area Paths to configure Team-scoped tools, but not both.

 The default configuration for projects configures each team as an area path.
 For information on adding a team, see Add teams.